Q-back/MyClineRules/Rules/chat_style.md

 # chat_style.md
-Use these rules when you talk to the user.
+Use these rules when you talk to the operator.
 Don't use these rules when you write to file.

 ## Start with TL;DR
-Whenever you talk to user and your message is longer than few sentences then start your message with `TL;DR`.
+Whenever you talk to operator and your message is longer than few sentences then start your message with `TL;DR`.

 ## Message formatting